fasciculus/fasciculus/README.md

-# fasciculus
+# Fasciculus
-The Fasciculus Project
+The Fasciculus Project.
+Read more in the [documentation](https://fasciculus.github.io/)